bobbyromeo/mypihc/README.md

 3) If you want to use the DHT22 temperature and humdity sensor (OPTIONAL)

-A DHT22 temperature and humdity sensor, when connected to you Pi, will permit you to capture temperature/humidity readings and send an SMS or Email if the temperature exceeds a threshold value set in the configuration file.
+A DHT22 temperature and humdity sensor, when connected to you Pi, will permit you to capture temperature/humidity readings and send an SMS or email if the temperature exceeds a threshold value set in the configuration file.

 (Watch for more info: https://www.youtube.com/watch?v=IHTnU1T8ETk)

     i) Pinout on the DHT22
     PIN 1 --> VCC,